yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/README.md

 <a name="kalman-filter-implementation"></a>
 ## 2. Kalman Filter Implementation

 We will now code our Kalman Filter from scratch.
-We start with a KalmanFilter class and define the following parameters in the __ init __ function:
+We start with a Kalman filter class and define the following parameters in the __ init __ function:

 ```python
 class KalmanFilter(object):